Glauber dynamics and coupling-from-the-past for Gaussian fields: Coding without the high noise assumption

 Therefore, we can apply the above Theorem with $\Delta_+=\Delta_-=|B|$, and we obtain exactly the hypothesis \eqref{condition_qn} as a sufficient condition for subcriticality and exponential decay of the Boolean percolation. \end{proof}

-We can now complete the proof of Theorem \ref{thm_general}. \begin{proof}[Proof of Theorem \ref{thm_general}] The first step of the proof is to construct $X_0^*$ satisfying \eqref{hyp_prop_weakCFTP} regardless of the fact that $\rho_0$ is wet or dry.
-Let $\C$ be the first dry cutset above $(0,0)$, which is obtained by exploring all the active paths starting from $\rho$ and, for each, take the first dry mark encountered.
-Note that the existence of $\C$ is a consequence of Lemma \ref{cutset}.
+We can now complete the proof of Theorem \ref{thm_general}. \begin{proof}[Proof of Theorem \ref{thm_general}] The first step of the proof is to show that there is a.s. weak coalescence at $(0,0)$, regardless of the fact that $\rho_0$ is wet or dry.
+The key point is that even if $\rho_0$ is wet, one can find a dry cutset on which all the field values in the dynamics are independent of the initial condition.
+Then, using the update function, we can recursively compute everything after this dry cutset to determine the value at $(0,0)$.

+Let $\C$ be the first dry cutset for $(0,0)$, which is obtained by exploring all the active paths starting from $\rho$ and, for each, take the first dry mark encountered.
+The fact that $\C$ exists a.s. is a consequence of Lemma \ref{cutset}.
 Then, we consider a starting time $\tau_0$ preceding all the times carrying a mark of $\C$, i.e. $\tau_0$ such that every $\rho=(i,t,u) \in \C$ satisfies $t\in(\tau_0,0)$ (this is possible to do so because $\C$ is finite).
-Because they are all dry, according to Lemma \ref{lemma:X_rho_dry_marks}, the marks $(i,t,u) \in \C$ verify
+Because they are all dry, according to Lemma \ref{lemma:X_rho_dry_marks}, the marks $(i,t,u) \in \C$ verify a.s.